Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth can make employees uncompetitive, both inside an organization and on the wider job market.
+A lack of personal growth could make employees less competitive, both inside an organization as well as on the job market.

-- Begin by identifying one who will provide advice, guidance, connections or highlight areas of improvement.
+- Seek Mentoring: Find one who will provide guidance, collaborations, connections or highlight areas for improvement.

 Negativity

-- Find help whenever you can: Ask a mentor for guidance or to ask colleagues for assistance.
+- Get help when you can Get a mentor’s guidance or colleagues for business suggestions.

 Overcommitting Workload